woofpool/cardano-private-testnet-setup/README.md

 - A private Cardano testnet provides a controlled environment to execute transactions
 - With `cardano-db-sync` connected to your private testnet, you can use SQL queries to view blockchain activity data.
 - You can use this controlled environment for local Cardano development.
-  - Once you have set things up, you can stop the nodes and restart them as you desire, so long as you don't remove the persisted blockchain state.
 - Lastly, it is a great learning experience to set up your own private testnet and learn about the data stored on the blockchain.

 ### Key Details